Dicyrtomina ornata

 Dicyrtomina ornata is a species of springtail in the genus Dicyrtomina native to the US and Europe.

 Appearance

 The abdomen has a large arrow shape and overall the coloration of this species is orangeish brown.
 The sides have brownish highlights and the back has two brown patches.

+This genus has short spines that extrude long wax strands at the rear of the abdomen.